 An overdose with Dayquil and alcohol is dangerous and potentially fatal.
 Contact a medical professional immediately if you suspect an overdose related to Dayquil and alcohol use.

 Need help for alcohol addiction?
-The Recovery Village offers high-quality treatment for alcohol abuse at our accredited rehab facilities across the country.
+The Recovery Village offers high-quality alcohol rehab treatment at our accredited treatment facilities across the country.
 Contact The Recovery Village today to speak with a caring representative about programs that could work for you.

 U.S. Food and Drug Administration.
 “Acetaminophen Information.”
 Published on November 24, 2017.
 Accessed March 24, 2019.